JakobBergG/Dataproject_GBM/README.md

     <img src="readme_images/recurrence_segmentation.png" width=25% />
       <img src="readme_images/t2_segmentation.png" width=25% />
   </p>

 For further details of the data, take a look at the old readme file: old_readme_file.md

+##Metrics

+Hausdorf distance 95th percentile (HD95): a distance metric that measures the maximum of the minimum distances between the predicted segmentation and the ground truth at the 95th percentile.

+Mean surface distance (MSD): This tell us how much, on average, the surface varies between the segmentation and the GT.

+DICE: The Dice coefficient is a measure of the similarity between two sets, A and B. The coefficient ranges from 0 to 1, where 1 indicates that the two sets are identical, and 0 indicates that the two sets have no overlap.

+DICE is very dependent on volume and therefore might be a somewhat useless metric, but it is an easy metric to understand compared to MSD and HD95.
+MSD and HD95 is a better way to actually compare how good a model is performing, so we decided to include all three.

 ## Segmenting T2 MR scans (planning MR scan)

 Our goal was to segment tumors on planning MR scans.
 We've had different data sets available, since the tumors on the MR scans in the ANOUK dataset was delineated with focus on training models for tumor segmentation in contrast to the data sets from AUH, OUH and CUH where there were clinical deliniation from different doctors (not as precise).
-We trained a network only on the data from Anouk as baseline network to do transfer learning from so we could explore the possibility to finetune a network to each different hospital.
+We trained a network only on the data from Anouk as baseline network to do transfer learning from so we could explore the possibility to finetune a network to each hospital.
 Since finetuning was our end goal we only used one fold from the ANOUK network (165 training and 42 validation cases), the model was trained for 1500 epochs.
 In the figure below a progression curve can be seen:
   <p align="center">
   <img src="readme_images/progression_ANOUK_f0.png" width=50% />
   </p>

+The green curve is a rough estimate of the dice metric.
 To interpret the progression curve, see under the chapter Model Training at the page: https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1